phoebele212/studycar/README.md

 ## 1. Install Node.js

-If they don’t already have Node.js:
+If you don’t already have Node.js:

 Go to: https://nodejs.org